Albacore/albacore.github.com/_posts/2014-02-12-LegacyReleaseCandidates.md

 ### plink

- * replaced the `verbose` property with an exactly named method
+ * replaced the `verbose` property with a method of the same name

 ### specflow